datamindedsolutions/coding-challenge/mobile_coding_challenge.md

 You can use the Yelp app to get inspiration on how to present the List, Sorting, and Details page.
 Feel free to add your own flavor to the app, but use these screenshots to get started.
+Please note that the screenshots presented here are just for inspiration, they are not requirements.

 ![Search screen](images/search.jpg) ![Sort screen](images/sort.jpg) ![Details screen](images/details.jpg)